 In early 2004, Patrick Williams, with Andy Gardner, Iain Hallam, Matt Pearson and Gareth Treseder, formed a barbershop “quartet” known informally (and rather grandly) as The University of Bristol Barbershop Singers.
 Joined occasionally by singers John Mountford and Rob Wigram, this group sang at a few concerts per year, generally as whichever four could do the gig!
 “TUBBS” was present at several Music Department parties, St. Paul's church Christian Aid concerts and the 100th anniversary of the opening of Bristol City Museum (see photo).

-In 2006, it was recognised that most of the founders were graduating or had moved on, and Iain decided to launch the group as an official UBU society so that the barbershop tradition would carry on.
+In 2006, Iain recognised that most of the founders were graduating or had moved on, and he had already sung with the Bath Alley Barbers group in 2000-2001, so decided to launch the group as an official UBU society.
 TUBBS secured an entry into the Guide, a stall at the Freshers' Fair, and 60 sign-ups in October 2007!
 With Iain as Musical Director, a new committee was quickly formed under our first President, Patrick Schurt-Weinketz.